LesserChance/samplepad-editor/README.md

 1. Access Layer B sample and velocity parameters by clicking on the dropdown icon on the right

 Once you're satisfied, save your kit.
 Saving it as a new kit will create a new `.kit` file and not affect the original.
 Put it into your SamplePad and try it out!

+### Midi Control
+While creating or editing a kit, you can easily test it out by connecting a midi controller to your computer.
+Once connected, select a device through the menu `Edit > Midi Settings` (or `Scan for Midi Devices` if it does not appear.)
+Playing midi notes on the selected device will show you which pad is being played and triggers the sample attached to it.
+Triggers are velocity dependent, and layer B is supported.

 ## Helping Out
 ### Testing